 Phone (719) 520-6600

-Remember, the deadline is June 3, 2019.
-After the Assessor reviews your appeal and makes a decision, they will mail you a “Notice of Determination” (NOD) by the last regular working day in June.
-If you don’t receive the NOD or you’re not satisfied with the outcome, you can still file a written appeal with the County Board of Equalization before July 15th.
+After the Assessor reviews your appeal and makes a decision, they will mail you a “Notice of Determination” (NOD) by the end of June.
+If you don’t receive the NOD or you’re not satisfied with the outcome, you can still file a written appeal with the County Board of Equalization.